OpenDSA/OpenDSA/RST/en/PIFLA/DFA.rst

 given state with a given symbol.
 We'll talk about non-deterministic automata later.

-At the end of processing the letters of the string, the DFA can answer "yes" or "no".
+At the end of processing the letters of the string, the DFA can "accept" or "reject".
-For example, a DFA that tests to see if a string is a valid integer should output "yes" if given 6789 as input, and "no" if given 67a89 or 67.89 as input.
+For example, a DFA that tests to see if a string is a valid integer should accept if given 6789 as input, and reject if given 67a89 or 67.89 as input.
-A DFA that tests to see if a string is a valid C++ variable name should output "yes" if given SUM as input, and "no" if given 1SUM as input.
+A DFA that tests to see if a string is a valid C++ variable name should accept if given SUM as input, and reject if given 1SUM as input.

 .. inlineav:: DFAExampleCON dgm